ZAP Xebra: Recall

 In January 2013, Quingqi Group Motorcycle Co. announced it was recalling all Zap Xebra vehicles from 2008 to resolve a braking issue.
-The 2008 vehicles were recalled a second time in 2012 to fix the same problem, and, in 2013, the company was ordered by the National Highway Traffic Safety Administration to buy back the approximately 700 2008 models that were sold, and have them either destroyed or otherwise permanently disabled.
+The 2008 vehicles had steel bodies, rather than fiberglass; the extra weight overwhelmed the brakes which were unable to meet the minimum brake distance requirement along with lacking a master cylinder and no indicator for low brake fluid or low pressure.
+The same examples were recalled a second time in 2012 to fix the same problem, and, in 2013, the company was ordered by the National Highway Traffic Safety Administration to buy back the approximately 700 2008 models that were sold, and have them either destroyed or otherwise permanently disabled.